Do you have a question, a remark ? Please contact the author at firstname.lastname@example.org

 certain circumstances, the source of ignition of a explosion of

-powder.
-This has always to be confirmed by a
+explosion are frequently mentioned.
+This has always to be

-dust explosion risk assessment, but in general, as long as
+explosion risk assessment, but in general, as long as the

-the powder produced can explode, an ATEX risk exist with many
+powder produced can explode, an ATEX risk exist with many milling

-milling systems and must be managed through specific measures.
-2
+systems and must be managed through specific measures.
+2 types of

 system resistant to explosion, and explosion vents.
 In